Table of Contents

 The Copyright Act 1957, Patents Act 1970, Trade Marks Act 1999 are some of the essential laws in India that every freelancer should know about.
 According to them, anybody who violates the statutes can be severely punished or fined.

-What is intellectual property for freelancers?
+What is Intellectual Property for freelancers?

-Apart from the above, there’s one crucial form known as ‘Trade Secret’.
 For example, Coca-cola has a trade secret of not disclosing the secret ingredient of its beverage.

-How to protect your Intellectual Property?
+How to Protect your Intellectual Property?

 In India, you need to register your Intellectual Property with the Office of Controller General of Patents, Designs and Trade Marks under the Ministry of Commerce and Industry, Government of India.